Tianqi Li: INCORRECT SHAPE

 Location: Time Gallery, 178 Bleecker Street 2nd Floor

 Hours: Saturday-Sunday 11 am-6 pm,

 or by appointment via firstname.lastname@example.org

-Time Arts is pleased to announce INCORRECT SHAPE, a solo exhibition of artist Tianqi Li, featuring his newest project completed from Beijing to New York.
+Time Gallery is pleased to announce INCORRECT SHAPE, a solo exhibition of artist Tianqi Li, featuring his newest project completed from Beijing to New York.

 In 2014, Li suspended a row of bonsai plants on the Chaobai river in Beijing to stage a juxtaposition between the artificially cultivated with nature and the wild.
 In his 2019 work American Tree, the artist practiced the process of cultivation himself by using tools and metal wires to “tame” a tree he purchased in the USA.
 In this charged gesture, the symbol of freedom, namely America, confronts its contortion by an aesthetic ideal rooted in the art form of another culture.

 The preoccupation with cultivation is rooted in Li’s education in a traditional art academy in China.
 Questioning the purpose of repetitive technique training in figure drawing lessons, the artist projected an image of a sculptural figure on paper and traced its outlines to produce a “sketch”.
 Yet this drawing was still deemed “inaccurate” by the teacher.
 The irony reveals arbitrary standards produced by dogged insistence on accuracy.
 In this exhibition, Li uses a transparent tube that fixes the two images--a photograph of the plaster figure and its sketch--in a mirror image with one another, signaling the perpetual loop of pursuing the absolute.